 A hosted PBX solution is non-scalable and, in this sense, is very uniform.
 Due to being pay-per-seat, it is suitable for a conventional company that doesn’t need to suddenly hire more employees and has low data consumption.

-Here’s another article if you want to know about the Best Cloud-Based Business Phone System for 2022.
+Here’s another article if you want to know about the Best Cloud-Based Business Phone System.

 How Does a Hosted PBX Work?